dexie/dexie-website/cloud/docs/access-control.md

   represents?: string;

   /** Contains the user-ID of the owner.
 An owner has implicit full write-access to the realm
-   * and all obejcts connected to it.
+   * and all objects connected to it.
 Ownership does not imply read (sync) access though,
    * so realm owners still needs to add themself as a member if they are going to use the realm
    * themselves.
    */